-Instead of drama and dilemmas related to staff documents, organizations can save time, money, and stress with the right platform in place.
+Instead of drama and dilemmas related to employee documents, organizations can save time, money and stress with the right platform in place.
 TCP believes that Document Management is a crucial part of workforce management.
-It's the third pillar in our robust platform, which includes Scheduling, Absence/ Leave Management, Document Management, Labor Tracking/Costing, and
+It's the third pillar in our robust platform, which includes Scheduling, Absence/Leave Management, Document Management, Labor Tracking/Costing, and Mobile.

-Document Management is a new feature in TCP's TimeClock Plus platform explicitly designed to help organizations store sensitive data while also making it easy to locate and track faculty- and staff-related documents in the job costing.
+Document Management is a new feature in TCP's TimeClock Plus platform explicitly designed to help organizations store sensitive data while also making it easy to locate and track employee-related documents in the system.